thetredev/steamcmd/README.md

 ### Base image
 - Based on the official [`SteamRT v3 "(Sniper)"` image](https://gitlab.steamos.cloud/steamrt/sniper/platform) with all necessary dependencies and basic tools preinstalled
-- For legacy game servers (Source 1, non-CS:GO and HLDS) SteamRT v2 "Soldier" is used instead
+- For legacy game servers (Source 1, non-CS 2 and HLDS) SteamRT v2 "Soldier" is used instead
 - The SteamCMD runtime error `[S_API FAIL] SteamAPI_Init() failed; unable to locate a running instance of Steam, or a local steamclient.dll.` is fixed
 - It does not operate under the `root` user - a `steamcmd` user with default UID and GID of 5000 each is used instead
 - The server path is changed to `/var/lib/steamcmd/server`